 This will continue to be the case, as the Sunday following the end of Module 7 students that have completed the module will be invited to come to the Communion Table to the receive the meal for the first time.

 Once a family has completed all 10 modules, the student will schedule a Confirmation Interview with one of the Pastors.

 After successfully completely the Confirmation Interview, the student is ready to be Confirmed.

-We will be moving towards having two special opportunities for students to be confirmed each year: Reformation Sunday and Pentecost Sunday.
-Providing both dates will begin fall of ’21 and spring of ’22.
+We will have two special opportunities for students to be confirmed each year: Reformation Sunday and Pentecost Sunday.
+Reformation: October 30th, 2022, Pentecost: May 28th, 2023.